 When a person is suspected of negligently violating federal securities law, the SEC may sue him/her in federal court and seek civil penalties such as fines, restitution, and injunctions.
 But the defendant would not face prison because the suit is only civil and not criminal.

-Defenses for Securities Fraud in Nevada
+Defenses for Securities Fraud

 In Nevada, there are many possible strategies to defend against allegations of securities fraud.
 Expectedly, the most effective defenses turn on the specific facts of each individual case.
 Scroll down to read about three common ways to fight federal securities fraud charges: